-Submission Instructions: Images must be sent to Jim Shulman at email@example.com before December 31st, 2012 (New York time) for inclusion in the yearbook.
+Submission Instructions: Images must be sent to Jim Shulman at firstname.lastname@example.org before the start of 2014 (New York time) for inclusion in the yearbook.
 The images must be at least 1 meg. size, .jpg format.
 Smaller images will likely not reproduce adequately.

 There is a limit of TWO images per photographer.
 Please attach the images to an e-mail to Jim Shulman—DO NOT E-MAIL IMAGES TO THE LUG LIST!
 The submission should include your name (as you wish it to appear in the yearbook), the titles of your images, and technical information (camera/lens/film as applicable.)
 Please submit all images and caption information together in one email.

 Please consider submitting images earlier, rather than later, in December.
 This helps me avoid an onslaught of last-minute work.

 All submissions will receive a confirmation e-mail, with a sample of the caption.
 If you do not receive a confirmation e-mail, then assume that your image(s) have not been received!
 Allow about a day or two for a reply from the time of submission for the reply e-mail.